Allokik-Pranshu/praja-polls-analytics-rel1.0/README.md

 ## 📄 License

-This project is created for Praja Polls Analytics.
+This project is created for Praja Poll Analytics.
 All rights reserved.

 ---

-**Praja Polls Analytics** - Decoding Democracy with Data
+**Praja Poll Analytics** - Decoding Democracy with Data